 The solution wasn’t immediate.
-Over the past year, I’ve been learning a lot about productivity.
+I’ve been learning a lot about productivity.
 I wondered why some people get so much done in a day, let alone a lifetime.
 Through my research I came across a common theme: working in blocks of time.

 This way of working has a long history.
 Benjamin Franklin scheduled his days in large blocks of time.
 According to his autobiography, he worked from 8am to 12pm and 2pm to 5pm.
 Peter Drucker, a management thinker and author, advocated working in “fairly large chunks” of time, as opposed to a few minutes here and there.
 These individuals not only work in blocks of time, they were also wildly successful.

 So I began working in blocks of time.
 Each evening I create schedule and allocate hours to specific tasks I want to complete for the following day.
 I use this scheduling method in my personal work as a freelance writer and blogger and in my day job.
 This is what I can tell you: it works.

 For me, working in blocks of time is a two-part process.
 First, on Sundays I look at my calendar and identify tasks I need to work on during the week ahead.
 Then, I write out each day of the week and make brief notes under each day.
 For example, “start new article on Wednesday.”
 Keep in mind this is broad weekly sketch; details come next.

 Second, each day I take a few minutes to create a specific plan for the following day — hour by hour.
 So on Monday I create my schedule for Tuesday.
 I use the general outline I made on Sunday to determine what needs to be done, then I find buckets of time to devote to specific tasks.
 Here’s an example: